 You think keeping track of time zones is bad?
-Imagine if crossing a border meant you had a completely different calendar.
+Imagine, if crossing a border meant you had a completely different calendar.
 You couldn’t even agree on the date!
+That was the case when no BC and AD timeline existed.
 Charlemagne came up with the solution to make life easier for everyone else and put a bit of power in his own pocket at the same time.
-Here’s the story as told in the book The Forge of Christendom by Tim Holland
+Here’s the story as told in the book The Forge of Christendom by Tim Holland describing the events.

 Prior to Charlemagne, dating systems had been pegged to a prominent date such as the beginning of a recent or contemporary monarch’s rule.
 Charlemagne began a new system of dating pegged to the birth of Christ and had himself crowned on Christmas Day to form a dramatic link between his reign and Christ.
 At the beginning of the ninth century A.D., with Rome long since crumbled and Constantine‘s capital still dominant in the East, Charlemagne had built a new Western empire extending across much of modern-day Europe to eclipse it.